Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Use this alternate strategy to keep your pack weight lighter while you avoid dehydration on a hiking trail:

 1. Consult a current map for your planned route, noting where surface water is available.

 2. Be sure the water is not seasonal, to avoid disappointment in late summer/early fall when streams run dry.

 3. Bring water purification technology, and know how to use it.

 This collection of outdoor skills for hikers is fundamental to your safety, so please devote some time to learning them.

 In my experience, women hikers tend to have weak spots in their approach to navigation, back country first aid, survival gear, and the discipline to carry ten essentials.

-If reading this page has identified any weak spots in your outdoor skills as a hiker, please do me a favor and get up to speed.
+Regardless, if reading this page has identified any weak spots in your outdoor skill set as a hiker, please do me a favor and get up to speed.

 Knowing that you're safe and happy on every trail that you tackle helps me sleep better at night ;)